 2 tablespoons chopped fresh herbs, such as tarragon, sorrel, and/or chives

 8 cups bite-size pieces green leaf lettuce

 12 ounces peeled and deveined cooked shrimp (21-25 per pound)

 1 cup canned chickpeas, rinsed

 1 cup canned artichoke hearts, rinsed, dried, and quartered

 ½ cup chopped celery

-1. Puree the avocado, buttermilk, herbs, vinegar, and anchovies in a blender until smooth.
+1. Puree the avocado, buttermilk, herbs, lemon juice, and anchovies in a blender until smooth.

 2. Divide the lettuce among 4 plates.
 Top with the shrimp, cucumber, tomatoes, chickpeas, artichoke hearts, and celery.
 Drizzle the dressing over the salads.